-During the first 14 weeks of the semester, you will earn eligibility points for each assignment and class participation.
+Eligibility points: During the first 14 weeks of the semester, you will earn eligibility points for each assignment or activity that is required as well as for participation.
 The maximum number of points is 100.
 You must have at least 70 points to be eligible to submit your portfolio and take the final exam.
-If you have not earned the minimum of 70 points by the 13th week of the semester, you will receive an F in the class and you will not be able to submit your portfolio.
+If you have not earned the minimum of 70 points by the end of the 14th week of the semester, you will receive an F in the class and you will not be able to submit your portfolio.
 The points you receive prior to submitting your portfolio and the feedback you receive from your instructor on your drafts are intended to ensure that you have a complete portfolio, strong participation in the class, and improvement in your writing through feedback and drafting.
-The points you receive during this time will not be calculated as part of the final grade.
-They are a "pre-grade" that allows you to submit your portfolio and take the final exam.